withlogicco/ceryx/README.md

 # Ceryx - Simple, but powerful Reverse Proxy
-Ceryx is a Dynamic reverse proxy based on NGINX OpenResty with an API.
+Ceryx is a dynamic reverse proxy based on NGINX OpenResty with an API.

+Ceryx is used to provide public URLs to tens of thousands of projects at https://www.sourcelair.com.

 ## Proxy
 Ceryx is using NGINX OpenResty under the hood, in order to route requests